dib-lab/khmer/doc/dev/codebase-guide.rst

 ===================================

-The ``CHANGELOG.md`` file lists major changes to the codebase with each version, with th4e most recent version first.
+The ``CHANGELOG.md`` file lists major changes to the codebase with each version, with the most recent version first.

 The ``lib/`` directory contains all of the C++ code.